UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 You can save newborn monkeys from animal experimenters who want to tear them away from their mothers.
 And you can do it TODAY.

-A new bill (HD894, SD1434) introduced in the Massachusetts legislature by Senator Joan B. Lovely (D-2nd Essex) and Representative Sean Reid (D-11th Essex) would prohibit experimenters from separating infant primates from their mothers for the first year of their lives.
+A new bill (H.1948, S.1167) introduced in the Massachusetts legislature by Senator Joan B. Lovely (D-2nd Essex) and Representative Sean Reid (D-11th Essex) would prohibit experimenters from separating infant primates from their mothers for the first year of their lives.
 Your action is urgently needed.

 This photo, taken in Livingstone’s lab, appears in a publication in which she acknowledges that mother monkeys become distressed when their babies are stolen from them.

-The bill follows PETA’s work exposing the horrors of Harvard Medical School experimenter Margaret Livingstone, who rips newborn rhesus macaques from their mothers and subjects them to visual deprivation procedures for a year or more by forcing them to wear goggles that distort their vision.
-She’s even sewn their eyelids shut.
+The bill follows PETA’s work exposing the horrors of Harvard Medical School experimenter Margaret Livingstone, who ripped newborn rhesus macaques from their mothers and subjected them to visual deprivation procedures for a year or more by forcing them to wear goggles that distorted their vision.
+She even sewed some monkeys’ eyelids shut.

-Our calls to end this nightmare spurred Massachusetts animal advocacy group Speak Up For Animals, Inc. to work with state legislators on the bill.
+Our calls to end this nightmare prompted Massachusetts animal advocacy group Speak Up For Animals, Inc., to work with state legislators on the bill.

 Taking newborn monkeys away from their mothers is a widely discouraged practice since it causes lifelong physiological and psychological damage.
-After our exposé, nearly 400 scientists and animal welfare experts demanded the termination of Livingtone’s experiments.
-Harvard has ignored all pleas.
-Livingstone continues torturing newborn babies today.
+After our exposé, nearly 400 scientists and animal welfare experts demanded the termination of Livingstone’s experiments.

 What You Can Do